panoptes/panoptes.github.io/instructions.md

 Please note, however, that some components do require the use of basic hand tools and electrical wiring.
 Always use caution when dealing directly with a PANOPTES unit." %}

+{% capture warning %}
-{% include warning.html text="We are currently doing some updates to the instructions and parts list.
-If you are about to start building please <a href="/contact">contact the team</a> before purchasing any parts so we can let you know if anything might have changed." %}
+We are currently doing some updates to the instructions and parts list.
+If you are about to start building please <a href="/contact">contact the team</a> before purchasing any parts so we can let you know if anything might have changed.
+{% endcapture %}
+{% include warning.html text=warning %}